michealcarac/DeepPi/README.md

 $ sudo vncinitconfig --install-defaults
 $ sudo systemctl enable sudo vncserver-x11-serviced
 ```
 7. On the device you want to connect with download and open VNC Viewer.
 Then connect to the set IP on the Pi (192.168.1.1 in this example).
+The password will be the password you set on the Raspberry Pi.

 Note: If you use ethernet for your Pi, the Pi will lose it's true internet connection and will be local only, this is not the case for over wifi I believe.
 This can be adjusted by using Wifi while you are VNC'd into the Pi with a trick below.

-Note: If your Pi does not autostart VNCServer on boot, try the other way below.
+Note: If your Pi does not autostart VNCServer on boot, try the other way below, it also may automatically start if you enable VNC in your interfaces.
 ### Other option for autostart if other doesnt work.

 Create a VncServer.desktop file in /home/pi/.config/autostart